ietf-wg-cellar/matroska-specification/notes.md

 #### Forced flag

 The "forced" flag tells the playback application that it MUST display/play this track or another track of the same kind that also has its "forced" flag set.
-When there are multiple "forced" tracks, the player should decide on the language of the forced flag or use the default flag if no track matches the use languages.
+When there are multiple "forced" tracks, the player SHOULD determined based upon the language of the forced flag or use the default flag if no track matches the use languages.
 Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track (like DVD subtitles for example).

 ### TrackTimecodeScale